-Afternoon tea finally returns to the city this month, bringing with it bite size sandwiches, miniature eclairs and copious amounts of English Breakfast tea (or, unlimited flutes of Champagne if you’re that way inclined).
+Afternoon tea has finally returned to the city after months of lockdowns and delivery versions, bringing with it bite size sandwiches, miniature eclairs and copious amounts of English Breakfast tea (or, unlimited flutes of Champagne if you’re that way inclined).

-With restaurants, hotels and indoor dining set to recommence from 17th May, now’s the time to book in for that afternoon tea experience you’ve been dreaming about all lockdown long.
-From quintessentially British takes at Fortnum & Mason to Aqua Shard’s Peter Pan inspired experience, here are 21 of the best afternoon teas you need to try out this summer.
+With restaurants, bars and indoor dining back, now’s the time to book in for that afternoon tea experience you’ve been dreaming about all lockdown long.
+From quintessentially British takes at Fortnum & Mason to Aqua Shard’s Peter Pan inspired experience, here are 22 of the best afternoon teas you need to try out this summer.

 Live out your catwalk dreams and venture to The Berkeley to try out their infamous Prêt-à-Portea.